HomeArticle

 The newly launched game "Roco Kingdom: World" in the first quarter is a typical example.
 The NPC battles in this game are mainly driven by reinforcement learning AI.
 On the 9th day after its launch, the number of new users exceeded 30 million, and the average daily active users (DAU) in the first month reached 13 million.

 The long - running game "Peacekeeper Elite" has also introduced AI teammates and AI war dogs to provide players with real - time tactical cooperation and emotional companionship.
-According to Tencent's data, the cumulative number of users who have experienced all AI NPC gameplay in the game reached 110 million, the highest daily active users reached 17.7 million, the number of message interactions per game reached 70 rounds, and the microphone activation rate was nearly 75%.
+According to Tencent's data, the cumulative number of users who have experienced all AI NPC gameplay in the game has reached 110 million, the highest daily active users reached 17.7 million, the number of message interactions per game reached 70 rounds, and the microphone activation rate was nearly 75%.

-Oasis Origin Platform of "Peacekeeper Elite"
+Oasis Qiyuan Platform of "Peacekeeper Elite"

-• AI + WeChat - The "Big Task" of Mini - Programs
+• AI + WeChat - The 'Big Task' of Mini - Programs

 As a true super - app, the combination of WeChat and AI has always been one of the most concerned topics in the outside world.

 During the conference call, Liu Chiping once again described the blueprint of WeChat AI.
 "In the future, when we start to integrate mini - programs into'skills' and allow agents to use mini - programs as tools, it will bring more traffic to these mini - program enterprises.
-That is to say, on the one hand, there is internal revenue - when they use our own agent products, they can improve their own productivity; on the other hand, there is external revenue - in the future, their mini - programs can be used by more users and more agents."
+That is, on the one hand, there is internal revenue - when they use our own agent products, they can improve their own productivity; on the other hand, there is external revenue - in the future, their mini - programs can be used by more users and more agents."

 In this plan, mini - programs seem to become something like skills in the future.
 This imagination of "skillfully inheriting the legacy of the Internet era" is also the most attractive part of Tencent + AI.